C+

 E0345 Possibly-unassigned binding init on every path

-E0900 Borrow-shaped param in async fn pass string / Vec[T]
+E0900 Borrow-shaped param in async fn pass Text / Vec[T]

 E0901 / E0907 #[no_alloc] / #[no_block] violation remove the allocation / blocking call